-It's very important, under the immigration laws, to have your petitioner’s cooperation.
-In fact, the reason this person is called the "petitioner" is that the first application that must be filed with U.S. Citizenship and Immigration Services (USCIS) to start off your immigration process is a petition (usually on Form I-140 if the employer is the petitioner, or I-130 if a family member is), which that person or employer prepares and signs, without your help.
+At the early end of the process, the whole reason this person or entity is called the "petitioner" is that the first application that must be filed with U.S. Citizenship and Immigration Services (USCIS) to start off your immigration process is a petition (usually on Form I-140 if the employer is the petitioner, or I-130 if a family member is).
+Your family member or employer prepares and signs it, without your help.

-But what happens if your petitioner changes his or her mind and wishes to stop cooperating with your efforts to immigrate?
+But what happens if your petitioner has a change of mind partway through, and wishes to stop cooperating with your efforts to immigrate?
 The answer will depend on various factors, in particular how far along you are in the process when that happens.

-Your petitioner can, at any time, inform USCIS that he or she intends to withdraw the petition.
-If the petition has not yet been approved, USCIS will almost certainly deny it, and you will not be able to go forward with your plans to immigrate.
+Your petitioner can, at any time, inform USCIS of a intention to withdraw the petition.
+If the petition has not yet been approved, USCIS will almost certainly deny or cancel it, and you will not be able to go forward with your plans to immigrate.

 An exception exists, however, under the Violence Against Women Act (VAWA), for battered spouses and children of U.S. citizens or permanent residents.
 Congress created this exception to address situations where U.S. petitioners were attempting to control the lives of their immigrant spouses and children and keep them silent about the abuse, by perpetually threatening to withdraw the I-130 petition filed on the basis of the marriage.
 Such immigrants may "self-petition," or file for U.S. residence on their own behalf, using USCIS Form I-360.